nextstrain/ncov/narratives/ncov_sit-rep_es_2020-03-05.md

 ## COVID-19 Resources

-Below, we've prepared some resources that are worth reading to familiarize yourself with COVID-19 and the virus that causes it, SARS-CoV-2.
+Below, we've prepared some resources (currently in English) that are worth reading to familiarize yourself with COVID-19 and the virus that causes it, SARS-CoV-2.
 This information will make interpreting the data we present in this narrative easier.

 <div>